MatteoGuadrini/vmam/README.md

 This command will return the guide to correctly configure LDAP and the radius server based on the configuration file.

+## Documentation
+The official documentation for more details of configuration and implementations, is here: [docs](https://vmam.readthedocs.io/en/latest/)

 ## Open source
 _vmam_ is a open source project.
 Any contribute, It's welcome.